Bring Kitty Home

 This supply list will help get you prepared to bring home your new kitty:

 ❑ Bowls: The bowls should be made of ceramic, porcelain, or stainless steel.
-It is best to stay away from anything that is plastic because it retains food orders and can cause cat acne.
+It is best to stay away from anything that is plastic because it retains food odor and can cause cat acne.
 Elevated bowls are a great option to help the cats eat more comfortably and promote better digestion.

 ❑ Food: Our kittens are eating Science Diet Kitten and our adult cats are eating Science Diet Adult.
 They should have a diet that consists of both wet (canned) and dry food.
 Do not switch the dry food “cold turkey” because it could upset the kitty’s digestive tract and they might get diarrhea or vomit.
 Dry food transitions are done over a 7-to-10-day period gradually increasing the amount of new food while reducing the amount of the previous food each day.
 For further information on cat food ingredients click here and cat food reviews.